Saugatapanja/Multi-PDF-chat-with-Gemini/README.md

 Response Generation: The chosen text segments are then used by the language model to generate a response based on the relevant information from the PDFs.

+Usage
+To use the MultiPDF Chat App, follow these steps:

+Ensure that you have installed the required dependencies and added the OpenAI API key to the .env file.

+Run the main.py file using the Streamlit CLI.
+Execute the following command:

+    streamlit run app.py
+The application will launch in your default web browser, displaying the user interface.

+Load multiple PDF documents into the app by following the provided instructions.

+Ask questions in natural language about the loaded PDFs using the chat interface.

 ![image](https://github.com/user-attachments/assets/2914aa9e-0d9b-432b-981b-79f9d34af9f6)